 You’re probably using your flash at the wrong time.
 In dark situations, your flash will overexpose the foreground and cause ugly shadows and reflections where you don’t want them.
 When it’s dark, you should actually turn the flash off and follow our first tip to let ambient light in.
 However, there is a time when you should be using your flash: when it’s very bright.
 That might seem counter-intuitive, but on bright, sunny days your phone’s flash will do a good job of filling in shadows and balancing the scene.
 It sounds crazy, but it works!

 Samsung’s popular Galaxy S5 offers a useful mode called “HDR (Rich Tone)” that captures a handful of pictures taken at different brightnesses and combines them to create a photo with detailed shadows and properly exposed highlights in the same shot.

 3. Change your Perspective

 Get out of the habit of shooting from your chest level, and start shooting from above or below your subject.
 From these new angles you can do a better job of eliminating distracting backgrounds, and the fresh perspective will help your images stand out from everything else on your Instagram feed.
+If you want more people to see it, then use this guide on How to Get 1K Followers on Instagram in 5 Minutes to gain more followers.
 Next time you feel like photographing your dinner, do it from directly above the table and notice how the patterns and textures suddenly take centre stage.
 If you’re shooting kids or pets, get down to their level and shoot the world from their perspective and you’ll be amazed at how much more interesting your photos become.